3. MATERIAL ACCOUNTING POLICY INFORMATION

 Investments in equity instruments:

 The Company carries certain equity instruments which are not held for trading.
 At initial recognition, the Company may make an irrevocable election to present subsequent changes in the fair value of an investment in an equity instrument in other comprehensive income (FVTOCI) or through statement of profit and loss (FVTPL).
-For investments designated to be classified as FVTOCI, movements in fair value of investments are recognised in other comprehensive income and the gain or loss is not transferred to statement of profit and loss on disposal of investments.
-For investments designated to be classified as FVTPL, both movements in fair value of investments and gain or loss on disposal of investments are
+For investments designated to be classified as FVTOCI, movements in fair value of investments are recognized in other comprehensive income and the gain or loss is not transferred to statement of profit and loss on disposal of investments.
+For investments designated to be classified as FVTPL, both movements in fair value of investments and gain or loss on disposal of investments are recognized in the statement of profit and loss.

 Investments in subsidiaries: